How do you give a wooden piece of furniture a makeover?

-In this article, I explain the steps to follow and the products I used to transform my wooden furniture.
-I saw a lot of potential in this coffee table and it was exactly what I was looking for.
+In this article, I explain the steps to follow and the products I used to transform this piece of wooden furniture.
+I saw a lot of potential in this coffee table, and it was exactly what I was looking for.
 I’m happy to say she’s finally found her place with us.
-First, let’s take a look at the products I used.

-List of products used
+List of products

-- Chalk paint Cotton ball
+- Colorantic chalk paint: Cotton ball

-- Clear translucent glaze window
+- Clear glaze, Colorantic translucent window

-- Pine lath (1” x 4”) for my table top.
+- Pine lath (1″ x 4″) for my table top

 - Minwax pine stain

-- I cleaned the furniture with a damp cloth and a little mild soap.
-Then I left the furniture to dry.
+- I cleaned the furniture with a damp cloth and some mild soap and left it to dry.

-- Once my furniture was dry, I applied the clear translucent glaze as a finish.
-The glaze gives a slightly glossy finish, I was worried that the finish would be very glossy, but in the end it’s just perfect!
+- Once the paint was completely dry, I applied the clear glaze, Translucent Window as a finish.
+The glaze gives a satin finish, I was afraid this finish would be too glossy, but in the end it’s just perfect!

-10. I then applied the stain with a cloth, without letting it penetrate for too long.
+- I then applied the stain with a cloth, without letting it penetrate for too long.
 I didn’t want my wood to be too dark.
-I wiped off the remaining stain with a new clean cloth.
-Allow to dry.
-The next step is to apply Polyurethane…a clear finish that will protect and embellish the wood.
+I wiped off the excess stain with a new clean cloth and let it dry thoroughly.